-Shielding has had a big impact on my mental health.
+Shielding has had a big affect on my mental health.
 My physical health has also deteriorated in other ways.
-This has had a knock-on impact on my mental health.
+This has had a knock-on affect on my mental health.

 I really struggled not being able to see friends and family or go to work, and participate in society in the ways that are important to me and that make me feel fulfilled.

 It's been so difficult looking back at this whole year.
 There was all that time of not knowing when we were going to get a vaccine and then, when the vaccine did start getting rolled out, other people were getting it before I did.